CheViana/network-calls-stats/tutorial.md

 # Monitoring network calls in Python using TIG stack

 Web applications and API endpoints are known to perform backend calls.
-Often that is all application does: fetches data from couple backends, combines it and produces response.
+Often that is all application does: fetches data from a couple of backends, combines it, and produces response.

-Monitoring how much time fetching data from backend took is essential.
+Monitoring how much time fetching data took is essential.
 There are plenty production-ready buy-and-snap-on solutions that provide such monitoring, but they might be not good fit for some cases.
 And I think it's fun to dig deeper into things to get more understanding of how it all works.

-Let's look at code examples that use popular Python networking libraries, and are instrumented to report HTTP request execution time.
+Let's look at code examples that use popular Python networking libraries and are instrumented to report HTTP request execution time.

 ### What I'm going to explore in this post

 I'm going to compare how request timings look for fetching HTML pages using `requests` library and for asyncronously fetching same HTML pages using `aiohttp` library.
 I aim to visualize the difference in timings, and to introduce tools that can be used for such monitoring.

-To be fair, `requests` library has [plugins](https://github.com/spyoungtech/grequests) that enable asyncronous IO, and there's so many other ways to achieve this in Python...
+To be fair, `requests` library has [plugins](https://github.com/spyoungtech/grequests) that enable asyncronous IO and there are so many other ways to achieve this in Python...
 I picked `aiohttp` as it provides neat request timing tracing opportunities, and I use this library a lot in the wild.

 To monitor request timings we will use [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/), [InfluxDB](https://www.influxdata.com/products/influxdb/) and [Grafana](https://grafana.com/grafana) stack.
 These tools are very easy to setup locally, open source, free for personal usage, and could be used in production environment.

-Chapter 'Running code examples' describes in detail how to run example code and setup monitoring infrastructure (Telegraf, InfluxDB, Grafana).
+ [Running code examples section](https://github.com/CheViana/network-calls-stats/blob/master/readme.md) describes in detail how to run example code and setup monitoring infrastructure (Telegraf, InfluxDB, Grafana).

 All code from this writing is available in [repo](https://github.com/CheViana/network-calls-stats/).

+### Table of Contents

+* Example 0: monitor `requests` request time
+  * Sending stats
+  * `profile` decorator
+  * Results on dashboard
+  * Need more exceptions
+* Example 0 improved: reuse connection
+* Example 1: monitor `aiohttp` request time
+  * The tale of two HTTP requests
+  * `aiohttp` requests signals
+  * Calling asyncronous code from synchronous
+  * Compare results for Example 0 and 1
+* Example 2: more, more stats
+* Example 3: `aiohttp` reuse session
+* Compare sync and async URL fetch avg time, with and without reusing connection
+* Histogram of request time

 ## Example 0: monitor `requests` request time